Corporate Compliance in Vietnam: A Year in the Life of a Foreign Company

 Labor use report is to be submitted biannually.
 However, if a company employs foreign employees, they must be registered immediately.

-The above-mentioned Labor Code 2012 also stipulates more restrictions on recruiting foreign workforce.
-As stated in Article 173, work permits are now issued for 24 months, instead of the previous 36 months.
+The above-mentioned Labor Code 2019 also stipulates more restrictions on recruiting foreign workforce.
+As stated in Article 155, work permits are now issued for up to 24 months.

 Also, you need to first explain the necessity for a foreign workforce, for example, if the position requires a proficient level of a specific language, specific skills, international experience, etc.